 Your job: Introduce common allergens (e.g., egg, peanut, fish, sesame) just as you introduce fruits and vegetables.
 Help your baby love and enjoy and tolerate all of these foods!

-Intermittent or "one bite" exposure to foods may not be enough to protect babies.
+Intermittent or "one bite" exposure to foods may not be enough for allergen introduction.
 Like any great habit (think toothbrushing), research shows the immune system works best when it's exposed to a wide variety of foods regularly throughout a child’s early years.
 Scientists believe regular, consistent exposure to common allergens in the diet throughout early childhood is key to staying healthy.
-You can use this guide to talk with your pediatrician about our evidence-based approach to food allergy protection.
+You can use this guide to talk with your pediatrician about our evidence-based approach to multi-allergen introduction.

 There are no hard and fast rules on which food should come first, the decision is up to you.
 It’s more important to include regular exposure to diverse foods.
 Your baby’s little yet VERY SMART immune system is evolving as they begin to try new foods.
 Introducing a variety of foods can help guide the immune system by training it to recognize potentially allergenic foods as safe.

 Consider feeding a variety of foods early when your baby is eager to begin solids, especially potential allergens like; eggs and shellfish, wheat, and nuts, into their diet.
 Some additional examples:

 Pediatricians, family doctors and nurses used to advise parents to go very slowly when starting solids and wait days in between introductions.
 Unfortunately, that often led to a delay in getting diverse foods into a baby’s diets.